-To receive compensation under the Program, petitioner must prove either (1) that he suffered a "Table Injury"-i.e., an injury falling within the Vaccine Injury Table-corresponding to the vaccination, or (2) that he suffered an injury that was actually caused by the vaccination.
+In addition, to receive compensation under the Program, petitioner must prove either (1) that she suffered a "Table Injury"-i.e., an injury falling within the Vaccine Injury Table- corresponding to the vaccination, or (2) that she suffered an injury that was actually caused by the vaccination.
 See §§ 13(a)(1)(A) and 11(c)(1).
-An examination of the record did not uncover any evidence that petitioner suffered a "Table Injury," nor does petitioner allege that he suffered a "Table Injury."
-Further, the record does not contain any persuasive evidence indicating that petitioner's alleged injuries were caused by the Tetanus vaccine.

-Under the Vaccine Act, a petitioner may not be given a Program award based solely on the petitioner's claims alone.
+An examination of the record did not uncover any evidence that petitioner suffered a "Table Injury," nor does petitioner allege that she suffered a "Table Injury."
+The record does not contain any persuasive evidence indicating that petitioner's alleged injuries were caused by the flu vaccine.
+Under the Vaccine Act, petitioner may not be given a Program award based solely on the petitioners' claims alone.
 Rather, the petition must be supported by either medical records or by the opinion of a competent physician. § 13(a)(1).
 In this case, because there are insufficient medical records supporting petitioner's claim, a medical opinion must be offered in support.
 Petitioner, however, has offered no such opinion.

-Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate either that he suffered a "Table Injury" or that his injuries were "actually caused" by the Tetanus vaccination.
+Accordingly, it is clear from the record in this case that petitioner has failed to demonstrate that she experienced residual effects of her alleged vaccine injury for six months, nor that she suffered a "Table Injury" or that the injuries were "actually caused" by the flu vaccination.
 Thus, this case is dismissed for insufficient proof.
 The Clerk shall enter judgment accordingly.